MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/qos-storage-clusters.md

 1. Select **Fabric** > **Storage** > **QoS Policies** > **Create Storage QoS Policy**.
 2. In the wizard > **General**, specify a policy name.
 3. In **Policy Settings**, specify how the policy should apply.
 Select **All virtual disk instances share resources** to specify that the policy should be applied to all virtual disks on the file server (pooled, single instance).
-Select **Resources allocated to each virtual disk instance** to specify that the policy is applied separately to each specified virtual disk (multi instance).
+Select **Resources allocated to each virtual disk instance** to specify that the policy is applied separately to each specified virtual disk (multi-instance).
 Specify the minimum and maximum IOPS.
 A setting of 0 means that no policy is enforced.
 4. In **Scope**, select the managed cluster under **Clusters** to which you want to apply the policy.
    ![Screenshot of select cluster.](media/storage-sqos-clusters/sqos-clusters.png)